 Each module had a multiple-choice assessment with constructive feedback on incorrect answers.
 Once all seven modules were completed, a final assessment covering all topics was taken to test overall understanding.
 Learners had to pass the assessment before they could progress to the next part of their learning program; the face-to-face sessions.

-After completing the online modules, learners gained a core level of knowledge on safety management concepts.
+After completing the online modules, learners gained a core level of knowledge of safety management concepts.
 They also understood Aggreko’s values, expectations, procedures and systems in relations to these concepts.

 For flexibility, the knowledge building modules were delivered online.
-Our team of subject matter experts, learning designers and multimedia developers created the modules in-house using the market leading Articulate Rise platform.
+Our team of subject matter experts, learning designers and multimedia developers created the modules in-house using the market leading Articulate Rise platform to host the course.